-Mangal Pandey was the first freedom fighter of India.
-Mangal Pandey was born on 19 July 1827 in Nagwa, Ballia, Uttar Pradesh to a Bhumihar Brahmin family .
-He is widely seen in India as one of its first freedom fighters.
-The Indian government has issued postage stamps commemorating him as freedom fighter and his life and actions have been adapted to the silver screen.
+Mangal Pandey was born on 19 July 1827 in Nagwa, Ballia, Uttar Pradesh.
+He is widely seen as one of its first freedom fighters in India.
+The Government of India has issued postage stamps commemorating him as a freedom fighter and his life and works have been adapted to the silver screen.

 Contribution in 1857 Revolution

 He joined the army of the East India Company in 1849 at the age of 22.

 Pandey was part of the 6th Company of the 34th Bengal Native Infantry and is mainly known for his involvement in the attack on several officers of the regiment.